Elite Heat Shield

 One of the more common ways attempted to reduce “hot spots” is to use a heat shield.
 This shield attempts to provide a layer of protection between the flame and the fire tube.
 These shields traditionally come in different variations such as thickness and shape and they all are typically made of carbon steel.

-We are leaders in fire tube management and failure prevention.
-The Elite Scanning System has allowed us to measure, track and trend over 12,000 fire tubes.
+We are THE LEADER in fire tube management and failure prevention.
+The Elite Scanning System has allowed us to measure, track and trend over 12,000 fire tubes (as of 2019).
 We have documented trends with all of the many variations of fire tube shields.

 Basic heat transfer tells us that the types of heating sources used for fire tubes are commonly flawed.